How can volunteering boost your career and personal growth?

 When hearing the word 'volunteering,' many people automatically associate it with the idea of helping others.
 Indeed, this is one of the most beautiful foundations of this practice.
 However, what not everyone knows is that volunteering can also be a powerful lever for career advancement and personal growth.

-More than just donating time, being a volunteer is about creating space to learn, develop skills, build networks, and discover new paths for your life — including in the job market.
-In this article, we will show how this exchange, which at first seems simple, can become a turning point for those who dedicate themselves with purpose.
+More than just donating time, being a volunteer is about making room to learn, develop skills, build networks, and discover new paths for your life — including in the job market.
+In this article, we’ll show how this exchange, which at first seems simple, can become a turning point for those who dedicate themselves with purpose.

 Volunteering as a skills laboratory

-All of this in an environment that, although voluntary, requires commitment, responsibility, and ethics — exactly the same pillars that any good company or project demands from its collaborators.
+All of this in an environment that, although voluntary, requires commitment, responsibility, and ethics — exactly the same pillars that any good company or project demands from its team members.

-For students and early-career professionals, volunteering can serve as a first practical experience.
-It is common for universities and selection processes to value (and even require) extracurricular experiences.
-Volunteer work demonstrates proactivity, involvement with social causes, and the ability to operate outside the comfort zone.
+For students and early-career professionals, volunteering can serve as a first hands-on experience.
+It is common, for example, for universities and hiring processes to value (and even request) extracurricular experience.
+Volunteer work shows proactivity, involvement with social causes, and the ability to operate outside one’s comfort zone.

-In the case of those who volunteer teaching English, as is the case at CPM, the resume is further enriched.
-Besides the teaching practice, there is the experience in multicultural environments, the constant use of the language, and the adaptation of content for different student profiles — experiences that directly interact with fields like education, communication, human resources, tourism, translation, among others.
+For those who work as volunteers teaching English, as is the case at CPM, the résumé becomes even richer.
+In addition to teaching practice, there is experience in multicultural environments, constant use of the language, and adapting content for different profiles of students — experiences that connect directly with fields such as education, communication, human resources, tourism, translation, among others.

 Connections that open doors

-Another great benefit of volunteering is the expansion of your contact network.
-During your work, you meet other engaged people with diverse stories and goals, but who share the same ideal of social transformation.
-This collaborative environment can generate partnerships, professional referrals, invitations to projects, or even lasting friendships.
+Another major benefit of volunteering is expanding your network of contacts.
+During your work, you meet other engaged people, with different stories and goals, but who share the same ideal of social transformation.
+This collaborative environment can lead to partnerships, professional referrals, invitations to projects, or even lasting friendships.

-In many cases, standout volunteers are invited to take on new challenges, such as coordination positions, event production, development of educational materials, among other fronts.
-This further provides visibility and the development of strategic skills.
+In many cases, volunteers who stand out are invited to take on new challenges, such as coordination roles, event production, preparation of teaching materials, among other areas.
+This provides even more visibility and development of strategic skills.

-Personal growth: what doesn’t fit on the resume
+Personal growth: what doesn’t fit on a résumé

-Besides all the objective points, volunteering touches on something deeper: the connection with purpose.
-Being part of an action that directly impacts lives, such as teaching English to young people from public schools, revives values like solidarity, collective responsibility, and a sense of community.
+In addition to all the objective points, volunteering touches something deeper: connection with purpose.
+Being part of an action that impacts lives directly, such as teaching English to students from public schools, brings back values like solidarity, collective responsibility, and a sense of community.

-Volunteers learn to see the world through different eyes.
-The experience changes how to deal with frustrations, time, diversity, and challenges.
-All of this strengthens emotional intelligence and promotes an internal change that often reflects in all areas of life.
+Those who volunteer learn to see the world with different eyes.
+The experience transforms the way we deal with frustrations, time, diversity, and challenges.
+All of this strengthens emotional intelligence and promotes an internal change that, many times, reflects in every area of life.

-Many people still underestimate volunteering for not involving financial compensation.
-However, the impact it generates — both for those who receive and those who give — is immeasurable.
-More than “lesser” work, volunteering is “greater” work: more purpose, more learning, more meaning.
+Many people still underestimate volunteering because it does not involve financial compensation.
+However, the impact it creates — both for those who receive it and for those who give — is immeasurable.
+More than just a lesser kind of work, volunteering is a greater kind of work: more purpose, more learning, more meaning.

-Companies and recruiters attuned to human value already recognize this.
-There are numerous accounts of people who secured jobs, scholarships, or promotions thanks to the experiences they gained in social projects.
+Companies and recruiters who pay attention to human value already recognize this.
+There are many reports of people who landed jobs, scholarships, or promotions thanks to the experiences they had in social projects.

-The best way to engage in volunteering is to find a cause you identify with.
-If you believe in the power of education and want to help build a more just society, Cidadão Pró-Mundo could be the ideal place for this journey.
+The best way to get involved in volunteering is to find a cause you identify with.
+If you believe in the power of education and want to help build a fairer society, Cidadão Pró-Mundo may be the ideal place for that journey.

-The NGO conducts selection processes twice a year, always at the end of each semester, to select new volunteers to act as teachers, monitors, and other fundamental roles within the project.
-It is a real opportunity to unite your desire to teach with your desire to grow.
+The NGO runs selection processes twice a year, always at the end of each semester, to select new volunteers to work as teachers, monitors, and other essential roles within the project.
+It is a real opportunity to combine your desire to teach with your desire to grow.

 Being a volunteer is, above all, a choice to be part of the change you want to see in the world.
-And by doing so truthfully, you not only transform others — you transform yourself too.
+And by doing this with sincerity, you not only transform others — you transform yourself too.